API reference

 Add a call to a campaign

-This methods lets you add a call to a campaign that is either running or idling.
+This methods lets you add a call to a campaign that has a current run (so it may be active, idling, waiting for the right time, etc).

 http://127.0.0.1:8080/wombat/api/calls/?op=addcall&campaign=ABC&number=45678